Irwin-Yang/NativeWebp/README.md

 picture frames and composeing output an animated webp picture file.</br>

 ## Use as below:
-Import module animwebp or animwebp-V1.0.0.aar into your project.
+Import module animwebp or animwebp-V1.0.0.aar which in release directory into your project.
 Then : </br>
 ```Java
 AnimWebPMaker maker=new AnimWebPMaker();
 maker.setFrameDuration(100);